hdclark/DICOMautomaton/documentation/reference_guide.md

 ### Description

+This routine creates a mesh from contours.
+There are two methods supported: one that directly stitches together contours (polygons) by finding a correspondence between adjacent contours and 'zippering' them together, and another that uses contours to first generate an image mask and then uses Marching Cubes to extract a mesh.

+The direct method, when it can be used appropriately, should be significantly faster than meshing via voxelization (e.g., marching cubes).
+It will also insert few (or zero) additional vertices on the original contour planes, meaning the resulting mesh can be sliced to give (nearly) the exact original contours.

-This routine creates a mesh directly from contours, finding a correspondence between adjacent contours and 'zippering' them together.
-Please note that this operation is not robust and should only be expected to work for simple, sphere-like contours (i.e., convex polyhedra and mostly-convex polyhedra with only small concavities; see notes for additional information).
-This operation, when it can be used appropriately, should be significantly faster than meshing via voxelization (e.g., marching cubes).
-It will also insert no additional vertices on the original contour planes.
+However, please note that the direct method is not robust and should only be expected to work for simple, sphere-like contours (i.e., convex polyhedra and mostly-convex polyhedra with only small concavities; see notes for additional information).

 ### Notes

-- This routine is experimental and currently relies on simple heuristics to find an adjacent contour correspondence.
+- The 'direct' method is experimental and currently relies on simple heuristics to find an adjacent contour correspondence.

-- Meshes sliced on the same planes as the original contours *should* reproduce the original contours (barring numerical instabilities).
+- Using the 'direct' method, meshes sliced on the same planes as the original contours *should* reproduce the original contours (barring numerical instabilities).
 In between the original slices, the mesh may exhibit distortions or obviously invalid correspondence with adjacent contours.
+Using the 'marching' method, contours may vary somewhat.

-- Mesh 'pairing' on adjacent slices is evaluated using a mutual overlap heuristic.
+- For the 'direct' method, mesh 'pairing' on adjacent slices is evaluated using a mutual overlap heuristic.
 The following adjacent slice pairing scenarios are supported: 1-0, 1-1, N-0, N-1, and N-M (for any N and M greater than 1).
 Adjacent contours with inconsistent orientations will either be reordered or wholly disregarded.
 For N-0, N-1, and N-M pairings all contours in N (and M) are fused using with a simple distance heuristic; the fusion bridges are extended off the original contour plane so that mesh slicing will recover the original contours.
 For 1-0 and N-0 pairings the 'hole' is filled by placing a single vertex offset from the occupied contour plane from the centroid and connecting all vertices; mesh slicing should also recover the original contours in this case.

-- Overlapping contours **on the same plane** are **not** currently supported.
+- For the 'direct' method, overlapping contours **on the same plane** are **not** currently supported.
 Only the contour with the largest area will be retained.

-- This routine should only be expected to work for simple, sphere-like geometries (i.e., convex polyhedra).
+- The 'direct' method should only be expected to work for simple, sphere-like geometries (i.e., convex polyhedra).
 Some concavities can be tolerated, but not all.
 For example, tori can only be meshed if the 'hole' is oriented away from the contour normal.
 (Otherwise the 'hole' produces concentric contours -- which are not supported.)
 Contours representing convex polyhedra **should** result in manifold meshes, though they may not be watertight and if contour